Akash-M/app-catalog/app-ideation/README.md

   - sharing types with the backend to ensure more project wide type safety.
   - speeds up local development since all the code is in one place
   - share dependencies between backend and frontend and easier to upgrade common dependencies
 - Create custom components in place of using `react-select`.
 Removing external dependencies helps to manage app bundle sizes, allows to customize components based on designs and is also more secure since the dependency trees don't grow too much.
+- Error handling can be improved especially for cases when api calls fail.

 ## Note: